Getting to Open

 BRII supports OA monographs

 While many scholars in the humanities and social sciences publish in OA journals, they also publish scholarly books, termed “monographs”.
-By expanding BRII to also cover the publishing fees for OA books, BRII can help Berkeley authors publish long-form scholarship that can be read by anyone at no cost.
+By expanding BRII to also cover the publishing fees for OA books, BRII can help UC authors publish long-form scholarship that can be read by anyone at no cost.
 The book processing charges (BPCs) can range upwards of $7000.
 To address this situation, in this first pilot year of funding BPCs, BRII will offer $7500 a piece in publishing fees for up to three OA scholarly books.

 Get a Discount on APCs